redis/homebrew-redis/README.md

-# Redis Community Edition Homebrew Cask
+## Redis Community Edition - Install using Homebrew Cask

-This repository provides a Homebrew Cask for installing the Redis Community Edition binary distribution.

-## Installation

-To install Redis Community Edition using Homebrew Cask, run the following command:
+To install the latest version of Redis Community Edition using Homebrew Cask, please use the following command:

 ```bash
 brew tap redis/redis